analogjs/analog/apps/docs-app/docs/features/testing/vitest.md

 `;
 ```

-You should commit artifacts generarted and they should be reviewed.
+The snapshots generated should be reviewed and added to version control.

 ## Using TypeScript Config Path Aliases